lukehedger/levelout/README.md

 ## TODO

-- [ ] Give social button styles to nav buttons and change social to circular with font-awesome icons
 - [ ] Implement new visit check for sidebar show animation
 - [ ] Analytics
 - [ ] Work layout